CyVerse-learning-materials/git-for-mere-mortals/step1.rst

 **Description:**

-In this step, you will learn the basics of interacting with the GitHub web interface and the GitHub desktop Client.
+In this step, you will learn the basics of interacting with the GitHub web interface and the GitHub Desktop Client.
 ----

 Basic Layout